TGFbro: Extreme Driving Test

 In March 2020, the duo uploaded the video "Extreme Driving Test", in which the duo, accompanied by a driving instructor, drove recklessly onto grass embankments, crashed into parked vehicles, and flipped their car in the areas of Telford and Wrekin and Staffordshire.

 In a statement, West Mercia Police announced that Swingler, Henry and the instructor faced prosecution under "Operation Snap".
 The duo were charged with dangerous driving on 6 March 2020, while the instructor was charged with two counts of aiding and abetting dangerous driving.
+On 17 March 2020, Swingler's house in Telford was raided by West Mercia Police; Swingler was advised to stay away from his house.
+He went to London that night, before the United Kingdom was placed on lockdown due to the COVID-19 pandemic.
 On 15 September 2022, Swingler and Henry pleaded guilty to careless driving and were sentenced at Shrewsbury Crown Court.
 Both were fined £1000 each, ordered to pay £95 court costs, and given five penalty points on their driving licenses.
 The instructor will be sentenced at a later date for aiding and abetting the driving of a car without due care and attention.

 Other ventures

 Swingler's boxing career

 On 25 August 2018, Swingler had an amateur boxing bout on the undercard of KSI vs Logan Paul at Manchester Arena, Manchester, England.
 He fought British YouTuber AnEsonGib and lost via unanimous decision.

 On 27 August 2022, it was announced that Swingler would make his professional boxing debut against American YouTuber Cherdleys as co-feature bout on MF & DAZN: X Series 002 at the Sheffield Arena, in Sheffield, England on 15 October.
 On 15 September the bout was changed to the headliner after the bout between Hasim Rahman Jr. and Vitor Belfort was postponed to X Series 003.
 Swingler defeated Cherdleys via knockout in the first round.

 On 14 January 2023, it was announced that Swingler would face Singaporean YouTuber NichLmao as the headliner to X Series 005 in Milton Keynes, England on 25 February.
 However, the bout was postponed to 4 March at the Telford International Centre in Telford, England due to clashes with Jake Paul vs Tommy Fury on the same date.
 Swingler defeated NichLmao via majority decision.

 On 5 May, Swingler announced his retirement from the sport and instead wanted to focus more on content creation.
-However, on 31 August 2024 at X Series 17, Swingler announced that he his no longer retired and called out NichLmao for a rematch.
+However, on 31 August 2024 at X Series 17, Swingler announced that he was no longer retired and called out NichLmao for a rematch.
 On 14 October, the rematch between Swingler and NichLmao was announced for X Series 19 – Qatar: The Supercard at the Lusail Sports Arena in Doha, Qatar on 28 November.
 However, Swingler withdrew from the bout due to medical issues and was replaced by Warren Spencer.